tarantool/doc/doc/reference/reference_lua/msgpack.rst

                                    Overview
 ===============================================================================

+[TBD] 1) add intro about msgpack.object with local cross-ref 2) possibly put the Definitions part fist, before the intro descriptions

 The ``msgpack`` module decodes
 :ref:`raw MsgPack strings <msgpack-definitions>` by converting them to Lua objects, and encodes Lua objects by converting them to raw MsgPack strings.